|Other IL Resources|

 Family Tree Encyclopedia

 1917-18 WWI Draft Registrations

-Cities, Towns & Villages located in Cumberland County include Neoga, Casey, Greenup, Jewett, Montrose, Toledo, Hazel Dell, Walla Walla, Dees.
+Cities and towns located in the County include Neoga, Casey, Greenup, Jewett, Montrose, Toledo, Hazel Dell, Walla Walla, Dees.

-Townships located in Cumberland County include Greenup, Crooked Creek, Cottonwood, Neoga, Spring Point, Union, Sumpter, Woodbury.
+Townships located in the County include Greenup, Crooked Creek, Cottonwood, Neoga, Spring Point, Union, Sumpter, Woodbury.

 Cumberland County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.

 You can search online for Cumberland County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Illinois Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.

 What Cumberland County, IL census records are available?

 There are many types of census records for Cumberland County guide you in researching your family tree.
 Federal Population Schedules are available for 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.